 No doubt plant sales at all four garden centres were augmented by the ‘Green Day’; visitors and individuals were able to seek advice and information from staff as well as from other members: always a valuable source of gardening knowledge.
 An unexpected bonus was the gift to each couple of a jar of Kalamata olives from the Kapsampeli Brothers.
 Discussion of gardening matters terminated under the shade of young plane trees at the Argo taverna, located alongside Kalamata’s Marina, where the focus shifted to getting acquainted with new members, reconnecting with existing and enjoying a light lunch.
 The relaxed and convivial atmosphere indicated the ‘Green Day’ event had been a success, socially as well as horticulturally.
 Who knows, maybe in the future, the idea of an annual ‘Green Day’ may be adopted by the garden centres as a means of acquainting a wider public with what they have on offer?

 Text: John Hayes Photos: Katerina Georgi

-Peloponnese Branch Head Katerina Georgi writes: I grew up in London and, after training as an Interior Designer, worked with various Architectural practices, before setting up my own design consultancy, eventually expanding into garden design after studying and working with John Brookes.
+Peloponnese Branch Head Katerina Georgi writes: I grew up in London and, after training as an Interior Designer, worked with various architectural practices, before setting up my own design consultancy, eventually expanding into garden design.
 Since moving to Greece in the early nineties, my focus has been the design and renovation of traditional stone houses, and water-wise Mediterranean gardens.
-My garden is on a south facing rocky promontory, 200 metres above sea level, which I began planting eight years ago, almost entirely with Mediterranean plants.
-Now the garden is mature I enjoy sharing it with fellow MGs members, and other groups of plant lovers.
+My garden is on a south facing rocky promontory, 200 metres above sea level, which I began planting nine years ago, almost entirely with Mediterranean plants.
+Now the garden is mature I enjoy sharing it with fellow MGS members, and other groups of plant lovers.